Actors James Gandolfini and Edie Falco in scene from the HBO TV series 'The Sopranos.'

 - Years on the air: 2015-2017

 One of the most popular original shows on Netflix, "Narcos" was a gripping drama that followed the real-life stories of the Colombian drug trade of the late 1980s.
 While seasons one and two focused on the infamous drug kingpin Pablo Escobar, season three picked up after his fall and the rise of Cali Cartel.
-The series has been nominated for a number of awards, including three nominations at the Emmys.
+The series has been nominated for a number of awards, including Emmys.
 Additionally, the show spawned a spinoff, titled "Narcos: Mexico."

 #21.
 Black Mirror